Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Understanding real cost ranges helps you weigh options objectively.

-Factory Class B RVs: New models commonly start around $85,000 and many popular Thor and similar Class B motorhomes sit in the $100,000–$130,000 range before dealer fees and options.
-Higher trim packages can push pricing well beyond that band.
+Factory Class B RVs: New models often start around $85,000 and many well-known Thor and similar Class B motorhomes sit in the $100,000–$130,000 range before dealer fees and options.
+Higher trim levels can push pricing well beyond that band.

-Custom conversions: For a turnkey Sprinter or Transit conversion expect a broad range—roughly $100,000–$200,000 depending on insulation, cabinetry, electrical systems, plumbing, and off-grid capability.
-The Vansmith average turnkey projects land near $120,000 (including a multi-year workmanship warranty and owner orientation).
+Custom builds: For a ready-to-go Sprinter or Transit conversion expect a wide range—about $100,000–$200,000 based on insulation, cabinetry, electrical systems, plumbing, and off-grid capability.
+The Vansmith average ready-to-go projects land near $120,000 (including a multi-year workmanship warranty and owner orientation).

 What drives the cost?